 Company registration prices in Zimbabwe

-Our company registration prices range from US$70.00 for a Private Business Corporation and from US$150 to US$280 for a Private Limited Company depending on the company registration package you choose.
+Our company registration prices range from US$180.00 to US$250.00 for a Private Limited Company and from US$100.00 to US$130.00 for a Private Limited Company depending on the company registration package you choose.

 Tax clearance